Gloss

 The Pew Research Center's 2026 report on Americans' relationship with news captures the condition precisely.
 Nearly half of U.S. adults say most of the news they encounter is not relevant to their life.
 Among young adults, the disconnection is sharper still: Reuters found that 42 percent of those aged 18 to 24 sometimes or often avoid news.
 In the United Kingdom, under-35s are four times more likely to avoid news because they do not understand it than those over 35.

-The exit is not irrational.
-It is the only rational response to a system that generates 402 million terabytes of data per day while delivering diminishing returns on every additional byte consumed.
 The audience is not failing the information economy.
-The information economy is performing exactly as designed.
+The information economy is performing within its stated parameters.
 It was built to produce content, not comprehension.
 It was built to capture attention, not to reward it.
+The Bureau notes these are different metrics and the correct one was always chosen.

 BUREAU NOTE: The Bureau has consulted its records and can confirm that the information economy has never, at any point in its operational history, listed "understanding" as a deliverable.
 The product has always been volume.
 The customer has always been the advertiser.
 The reader was always the raw material.
 Any confusion on this point is itself a product of the system.